taborgreat/creative-ideas/plan.md

 clean up all backend code that is unneeded/ SIMPLIFY from creation phase

 make goal endpoint
-manage kinks with value endpoints manage kinks with status endpoint- make sure children inherit status. combine set status and complete endpoints
+FINISHED manage kinks with value endpoints manage kinks with status endpoint- make sure children inherit status. combine set status and complete endpoints

 FINISHED make it so when you prestige it adds ================== in mark up with prestige data and a reflection field (reflection prompt pops up when prestiging, or you can add later)
-FINISHED Add goal properties attached to values and way to track (whether they be quanitifable or yes/no) determine an efficient system to value inherit- thinking all values get summed into the root exchange node, or if created from a diff type node get summed to it rework front end into react and components- ALL FRONT END NOW IS PLAY AND SHIT add ability to send tree to llm with new task and receive branch back from parent id (variable complexity) that you can append to the parent add ability to send tree to llm and ask questions about it, receiving new perspectives and correlation detection
+FINISHED Add goal properties attached to values and way to track (whether they be quanitifable or yes/no) FINISHED determine an efficient system to value inherit- thinking all values get summed into the root exchange node, or if created from a diff type node get summed to it rework front end into react and components- ALL FRONT END NOW IS PLAY AND SHIT add ability to send tree to llm with new task and receive branch back from parent id (variable complexity) that you can append to the parent add ability to send tree to llm and ask questions about it, receiving new perspectives and correlation detection